 Loss Of Appetite

-Loss of appetite is a highly generalized symptom of many different illnesses.
-On one hand, your dog could be a fussy eater.
-On the other, there could be a serious underlying cause.
-You know your pet best, and it’s up to you to determine whether this behavior is normal for them or not.
+Loss of appetite is a common symptom that could be caused by many different illnesses.
+Sometimes, it could be because your furry friend is a picky eater, while other times it could indicate a serious underlying issue.
+As a pet owner, you know your furry friend best, so it’s up to you to determine whether their lack of appetite is normal for them or not.

-A dog who eats little or no food due to an upset stomach or emotional stressor should begin eating again within 24 hours.
-A loss of appetite for longer than 48 hours indicates a serious problem.
-Your veterinarian will give your pet intravenous fluids with electrolytes if they haven’t been drinking for over a day, and in severe cases, a feeding tube is sometimes used.
-Whatever the reason for this symptom is, the underlying cause must be addressed in order to resolve the problem.
+If your dog has an upset stomach or is stressed, they may not eat much, but they should start eating again within 24 hours.
+However, if your pet has not eaten for more than 48 hours, it’s time to see the vet because it could be a sign of a serious problem.
+Your veterinarian may provide your pet with intravenous fluids with electrolytes if they haven’t been drinking for over a day.
+In severe cases, they may use a feeding tube.
+Whatever the cause of the loss of appetite is, the underlying problem must be addressed in order to help your furry friend get better.

 Abdominal Pain And Bloating